windkh/node-red-contrib-shelly/README.md

     brightness: 100
 }
 ```

+Like in the switch node you can replace on with turn and choose a value from the following: "toggle", "on", "off"

 Right after having sent the request to the shelly device a status request is done.
 The relays property of the response is output on output 1.